Being Cabin Crew | The Ugly Truth Part 4

 I didn’t hear another word from Jack.

 Understandably with me having upset the CEO it was playing on my mind.
 A few days later still not having heard from him I decided to send him an email.
 I then changed my mind because I knew he was on the press launch flight in a couple of weeks.
-I was rostered to work as cabin crew on the flight.
+I was rostered to work on the flight but was working down as Cabin Crew.

-The press launch flight for the Tel Aviv service was 23rd October.
-The CEO along with many other VIP’s were on the flight.
+The press launch flight for the Tel Aviv service was towards the end of October.
+The CEO along with other VIP’s were travelling on it.
 Knowing I’d see Jack meant I could apologise once again for what had happened.
 I believed once we met he would see what I’m like and understand my comment really was not intended to cause offence.

 I understood why my comment had been taken the wrong way and felt really bad.
 The way he would have read it would have been nothing like the way I would have said it, especially with him not knowing I was Jewish.